Use two-way SMS communication to grow your business

 SMS open rates can be as high as 98%.
 And people respond to a text within 90 seconds, on average.
 Compare this to 90 minute response times for email.

 So, no matter what action you’re trying to drive with your SMS marketing, using two-way SMS will get the fastest response possible.

 When it comes to customer engagement, two-way SMS is proving to be quite effective.
 In fact, text messages get anywhere from 45% to 98% response rates.
 Numbers like that are sure to improve both conversions and customer experience.

-Even if customer response isn’t your primary objective, SMS click-through rates average about 6%.
-That number may not seem all that impressive at first glance, but it’s nearly a 100% increase compared to email click-through rates.
+Even if customer response isn’t your primary objective, SMS click-through rates are 10-15% higher than email marketing campaigns.
 Those SMS click-through rates look even better when you consider over 62% of the world population owns a cell phone.
 Meaning, there’s no limit to your reach.